customelements/www/CONTRIBUTING.md

 ## Contributing

-There are three ways to submit your custom element to this gallery.
-They all require you to have a GitHub repository, so make sure to write the appropriate repository name and description.
+There are two ways to submit your elements to this list.
+Both require you to have a GitHub repository, so make sure you write a good repository name and description for better discoverability.

 ### Using [Bower](http://bower.io/)